Rep-GLS: Report-Guided Generalized Label Smoothing for Robust Disease Detection: Experiments

 \subsubsection{Main Results}

-Table~\ref{tab:standard14} presents the pathology-wise performance comparison on our clinical disease classification task.
-Our LU-ViT method demonstrates superior performance across 13 out of 14 disease categories, achieving the best results in all pathologies except Nodule, where it ranks second (76.79\% vs. 76.83\% by CheXclusion).
-Particularly notable improvements are observed in challenging diseases: Fracture (83.42\% vs. 80.78\% by Anatomy-XNet), Hernia (72.02\% vs. 70.75\%), Scoliosis (81.01\% vs. 79.28\%), and Mass (83.25\% vs. 82.40\%).
-The method also excels in common pathologies, achieving 94.21\% for Effusion, 91.60\% for Edema, and 88.09\% for Pleural Thickening.
-Our generalized label-score loss enables effective learning from uncertain annotations, demonstrating the value of leveraging clinical expert uncertainty for robust medical image classification.
+Table~\ref{tab:standard14} presents the pathology-wise performance comparison.
+Our Rep-GLS method achieves state-of-the-art (SOTA) performance in 14 pathologies.
+We observe significant improvements in challenging, low-prevalence diseases such as Fracture, Hernia, Scoliosis, and Mass.
+Rep-GLS also excels in common, high-prevalence pathologies like Effusion, Edema, and Pleural Thickening.
+These results demonstrate that our expert-guided GLS loss effectively leverages clinical uncertainty for robust classification.